The impact of ransomware attacks

 Criminal groups are now offering ransomware as a service to distribute tools and tactics to a growing cadre of affiliates — and many attacks have expanded beyond attempts to encrypt data and render systems unusable.

-In a ransomware attack, the ideal scenario is to hold the attacker at bay while security and IT teams work to contain, analyze and recover from the attack.
+In a ransomware attack, the ideal scenario is to hold the attacker at bay while security and IT teams work to contain, analyse and recover from the attack.
 Invariably, however, the question of ransom payments surfaces.
-DXC advises organizations not to pay a ransom — not only because of the potential ethical and legal implications but also because payment does not guarantee a safe or complete recovery.
-It has been demonstrated that organizations that pay ransoms on average can only restore 65 percent of their data4.
-Worse than this, some organizations have been recompromised due to failing to identify root causes and securing their networks.
+DXC advises organisations not to pay a ransom — not only because of the potential ethical and legal implications but also because payment does not guarantee a safe or complete recovery.
+It has been demonstrated that organisations that pay ransoms on average can only restore 65 percent of their data4.
+Worse than this, some organisations have been recompromised due to failing to identify root causes and securing their networks.

 As one of the world’s leading security services providers, DXC has helped many global companies and public sector agencies recover from ransomware attacks.
 We also work with customers to harden their environments against the latest tactics and techniques of threat actors.

-In this ransomware survival guide, we share lessons we’ve learned and best practices we’ve developed to help organizations coordinate their response to an attack and make timely, strategic decisions through all phases of the response.
-This guide is a follow-up to DXC’s Ransomware defense guide: Prepare for an attack, which focuses on proactive attack prevention.
-The defense guide includes a checklist to help organizations identify weaknesses in their environments that could be exploited, reduce attack surfaces and lower the likelihood of successful attacks.
+In this ransomware survival guide, we share lessons we’ve learned and best practices we’ve developed to help organisations coordinate their response to an attack and make timely, strategic decisions through all phases of the response.
+This guide is a follow-up to DXC’s Ransomware defence guide: Prepare for an attack, which focuses on proactive attack prevention.
+The defense guide includes a checklist to help organisations identify weaknesses in their environments that could be exploited, reduce attack surfaces and lower the likelihood of successful attacks.

 Life cycle of a ransomware attack – five phases